asshah4/sympathetc-innervation/drafts/3_draft.md

-within the coronary vessels do not cause cardiomyocyte necrosis, which is seen in Takotsubo syndrome with contraction band necrosis.^48,49^ The apex may be more vulnerable to NE overactivation due to the scarcity of available adrenergic receptors, leading to relatively "earlier" saturation of receptors compared to more proximal parts of the heart.
+within the coronary vessels do not cause cardiomyocyte necrosis, which is seen in Takotsubo syndrome with contraction band necrosis.^48,49^ The apex may be more vulnerable to NE overactivation due to the scarcity of available adrenergic receptors, leading to relatively “earlier” saturation of receptors compared to more proximal parts of the heart.

 The adrenergic and vagal neurotransmitters interact locally, with each